 June 2018 – Focused on minimalist blogging.

 Maša and Michael were at the stage where they just wanted to learn and create honest and transformational content.

-There’s so much noise in the world, and it feels like the internet is swamped with click-bait articles to drive traffic and sell ads purely.
+There’s so much noise globally, and it feels like the internet is swamped with click-bait articles to drive traffic and sell ads purely.

 They love the idea of minimalist blogging, which is the process of creating a body of work that they’re genuinely proud of.
-Something that’s pure and unique to how they see the world.
+Something pure and unique to how they see the world.